← Back to Blog

 • One Sec adds a breathing pause before opening apps but does not actually block them.
 Subscription for full features.

 Effectiveness: 5-8/10 depending on the app.
 Sunbreak and Freedom's locked modes score highest because they make bypassing genuinely difficult.
 One Sec scores lowest because you can always tap through.
-Sunbreak edges ahead because it also addresses the behavioral side — the wind-down routine and accountability mean you are less likely to even want to bypass it.
+For detailed comparisons, see SunBreak vs Screen Time and our full app roundup.

 Best for: Most people.
 A good app blocker automates the discipline and runs every night without you thinking about it.